himalravee/Image-Caption-Generator-using-CNN-LSTM/README.md

 ## 🌐 How It Works

 1. **Feature Extraction**
-   - A pre-trained CNN (e.g., VGG16 or InceptionV3) extracts image features.
+   - A pre-trained CNN (InceptionV3) extracts image features.
 2. **Text Tokenization**
    - The tokenizer encodes all training captions.
 3. **Caption Generation**